 The electrical system in a car has numerous fuses designed to burn out when the current spikes, protecting more expensive systems in your car.
 If something on your car abruptly quits working, such as your car radio, headlights, or wipers, you may have a blown fuse.
 Luckily, these are usually a snap to replace.

-Tools You'll Need: A pair of pliers such as the Mountain Slip Joint Pliers ($2.71 via "P20" with pickup, a low by $3), or even better, a plier-like device known as a fuse puller ($5.99 plus $4.47 s&h, a low by $3).
-A flashlight might also come in handy.
+Tools You'll Need: A pair of pliers or, even better, a plier-like device known as a fuse puller.
+A flashlight ($4.99 with $2.99 s%h, a $2 low) might also come in handy.

-Parts You'll Need: Replacement fuses — like this 120-piece assortment ($5.44 plus $4.80 s&h, a low by $2) — are dirt cheap; this bundle of fuses ranges from 5 to 30 amps.
+Parts You'll Need: Replacement fuses are dirt cheap.
 Check your owner's manual for the correct type for your car.
 (Most use blade mini-fuses.)